th-ch/youtube-music/README.md

 });
 ```

 - communicating between the front and back: can be done using the ipcMain module from electron.
-See `utils.js` file and
+See `index.ts` file and
   example in `sponsorblock` plugin.

 ## Build